potoshk/potos-docs/docs/glossary/consensus.md

 Blockchain system guarantees system consistency through consensus algorithm.
 In theory, consensus is a fundamental problem in distributed computing and multi-agent systems is to achieve overall system reliability in the presence of a number of faulty processes, which often requires coordinating processes to reach consensus, or agree on some data value that is needed during computation.

-In regard to the FISCO BCOS blockchain, the process is formalized, and reaching consensus means that most of the nodes on the network agree on the global state of the network.
+In regard to the POTOS blockchain, the process is formalized, and reaching consensus means that most of the nodes on the network agree on the global state of the network.

-FISCO BCOS currently supports PBFT(Practical Byzantine Fault Tolerance)and PoS-rPBFT algorithms.
+POTOS currently supports PBFT(Practical Byzantine Fault Tolerance)and PoS-rPBFT algorithms.

 ## Types of consensus mechanisms